comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.5.md

 Don't forget you can use the PDF to copy/paste larger chunks of data...In this case, it takes some regex playing to make it work, so I have put a copy of the distros.txt file in `/ufrc/bsc4452/share/Class_Files/TLCL_files/`.

 * p.
+273: **Applications of Text**: Mostly this is pointing out the diversity of text data that we may encounter.
+Again, text processing is pervasive and important to so much of what we do, so these tools are important!
+* p.
+274: **`cat`**: The `cat` program is maybe the most used program on the command line...it displays the contents of a text file on the screen.
+In the [RegEx chapter](TLCL_reading_notes_3.md) we mentioned that there is a character at the end of each line. `cat` can show you this, as well as tab characters, with the `cat -A` option.
+* p.
 276: **MS-DOS Text vs. Unix Text**: Especially for Windows users this is an important box to read.
 DOS (the underlying OS of Windows) and Linux do not use the same characters to signify the end of a line.
 Many text editors on Windows default to DOS line breaks.
 If you then transfer a file with DOS line breaks to Linux, the file is often interpreted as one long line and this usually breaks things!
 VSCode, always uses Linux line breaks.
 But the `cat -A` command featured here is handy.

 {% include callout.html content="To convert a file with DOS line breaks to Linux, you can use the `dos2unix`: e.g. `dos2unix file.txt`.
 There is a file in the Class_Files folder with DOS line breaks: